New graduate student teaching assistants (TA), welcome to the other side of the classroom!

 When and where is the TA Orientation Held?

 The TA Orientation is offered during the start of the current academic year.
-It is held on the Thursday before the fall semester classes begin.
+The in-person session is held on the Thursday before the fall semester classes begin.
 Note: Academic year starts in the fall semester and ends with the summer semester.

 Where can I park to attend the TA Orientation?